Lemoenskil/Milestone2-_BBS5_Factory_dashbord/README.md

 ### Acknowledgements
-Thanks to my husband for help me to fix the ticks problem his code in the graphs_sunny.js and the many hours of patience Also, thanks to my mentor Spencer helping to clean my code and intodusing me to new technologies Thanks to stack overflow without it this would not have been possible.
+Thanks to my husband for help me to fix the ticks problem his code in the graphs_sunny.js and the many hours of patience Also, thanks to my mentor Spencer helping to clean my code and intodusing me to new technologies Thanks to stack overflow without it this would not have been possible where I have used a lot of examples.